jyutzler/Bridge-Systems/system.md

 ### 1NT 15-17
 #### Basic Responses
-   * 2♣ = Stayman (also for invitational hands)
+   * 2♣: Stayman (also for invitational hands)
-   * 3NT = sign-off
+   * 3NT: sign-off
-   * 4♣ = Gerber, asking for aces.
+   * 4♣: Gerber, asking for aces.
 (See Slam Bidding)
-   * A direct raise of 1NT to 4NT is natural and invites 6NT.
+   * 4NT: natural, quantitative invite to 6NT.
 4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

 #### Non-forcing Stayman
 2♣ is “non-forcing” Stayman, meaning that the bidding can stop in two of a suit (Garbage Stayman).